Kensington Oval, Dunedin: Geography

+History

-The first recorded first-class match cricket match was held on the ground in February 1864 when Otago played Canterbury in what was the first ever first-class match to be held in New Zealand.
+The first first-class cricket match in New Zealand was held on the ground in February 1864, when Otago played Canterbury.
 Otago played eight further first-class matches there, the last of which saw them play Canterbury in February 1878.
 The condition of the playing surface was generally unsatisfactory, with old tree roots protruding from the ground and the pitch unpredictable and at times dangerous to batsmen.
 In 1879 the Otago Cricket Association requested that the Dunedin City Council make improvements to the ground.
 When the Council decided not to make improvements, and refused to restrict access to the ground to cricket only, the Association decided to find another venue to play at.
 The enclosing bounds of the oval were removed in about 1899.

 Although representative matches are no longer played at the Kensington Oval, it is widely used for club, grade, and social cricket, and has two grass and three artificial wickets, as well as a pavilion.
 It is also used for softball in summer, and for football and rugby union in winter.